JGN1/ewd-api-labs-2023/README.md

 npm run stage
 ~~~

-Finally, in order to be able to easily identify which environment the Movies App was running in I added the environment to the siteheader banner.
-This involved followign changes to `src/components/siteHeader/index.jsx`...
+Finally, in order to be able to easily identify which environment the Movies App was running in, I added the environment to the siteheader banner.
+This involved the following changes to `src/components/siteHeader/index.jsx`...
 ~~~JavaScript
 const environment = import.meta.env.VITE_NODE_ENV;

 // ..Code as Before...

  <AppBar sx={styles.appbar} position="fixed" elevation={0} color="primary">
         <Toolbar>
           <Typography variant="h4" sx={styles.title}>